tulimid1/tulimid1.github.io/research.md

 ---

-I am a full stack robotic rehabilitation researcher.
+I was a full stack robotic rehabilitation researcher.

 ---